EyePreserve: Identity-Preserving Iris Synthesis: Conclusions

 \section{Conclusions}

 Complex deformations in the texture of the iris are difficult to model and require strong anatomical assumptions, which are often difficult to make.
 This paper proposes the first deep learning-based non-linear iris deformation model that generalizes well to unknown identities, along with a complete iris synthesis toolkit, which preserves identity when deforming the iris texture.
-The proposed model learns the visual appearance of the intricate iris muscle deformations without a need for often oversimplified anatomical assumptions and learns them quite effectively offering better performance of tested iris recognition methods compared to a state-of-the-art linear and non-linear (bio-mechanical-based) iris texture deformation models for significant differences in pupil dilation.
+The proposed model learns the visual appearance of the intricate iris muscle deformations without the need for often oversimplified anatomical assumptions and learns them quite effectively, offering better performance of tested iris recognition methods compared to state-of-the-art linear and non-linear (bio-mechanical-based) iris texture deformation models for significant differences in pupil dilation.

-This work advances the iris recognition field in several ways: (a) offers better compensation of pupil dilation translating to better recognition performance compared to state-of-the-art models, especially in case of large differences in pupil size between the probe and galery samples, (b) by correct alignment of iris features it serves better the emerging field of forensic human experts-based iris examination, (c) it offers a complete pipeline of identity-preserving ISO/IEC-19794-6-compliant iris image synthesis, potentially enhancing recognition and presentation attack detection datasets.
+This work advances the iris recognition field in several ways: (a) offers better compensation of pupil dilation translating to better recognition performance compared to state-of-the-art models, especially in case of large differences in pupil size between the probe and gallery samples, (b) by correct alignment of iris features it serves better the emerging field of forensic human experts-based iris examination, (c) it offers a complete pipeline of identity-preserving iris image synthesis, potentially enhancing recognition and presentation attack detection datasets.